davidhwyllie/findNeighbour4/doc/HowToTest.md

                 cutoff: samples are regarded as mixed if the mixture_criterion is less than or equal to this value.
 SENTRY_URL:     optional.
 If you wish to use the Sentry service to log any errors, provision of a sentry URL will effect this.
 This URL will
                 look something like https://c*********************@sentry.io/12xxxxxx
+LISTEN_TO:      optional.
+If missing, will bind to localhost (only) on 127.0.0.1.
+If present, will listen to requests from the IP stated.  if '0.0.0.0', the server will respond to all external requests.
 ```

 An example CONFIG is below: